MrCYlmz/First-test/README.md

 # First-test
-Hi it is only a test repo so you can go now
+Hi it is only a test repo so you can go away now